syncfusion-content/xamarin-docs/Xamarin/SfListView/Swiping.md

 * While swiping in Android and UWP, button click event executes after swiping.
 * While swiping in iOS, swipe action does not happened when clicking and swiping a button.
-* Swiping will be reset whenever the listview is refreshed like scrolling or any size changes happen.
+* Swiping will be reset whenever the listview is refreshed like scrolling or any size change is made.

 ## How To